formkit/docs-content/guides/build-a-multi-step-form.md

 ## Requirements

-Let's begin by laying out some requirements that can be challenging with multi-part forms:
+Let's begin by laying out the requirements for our multi-part form:

-- Show the user which step they are on.
+- Show the user which step they are on currently on in relation to all required steps.
-- Allow the user to navigate to any step of the form.
+- Allow the user to navigate to any step of the form at will.
-- Show if each step has passed all frontend validations ✅ .
+- Show immediate feedback if each step has passed all frontend validations ✅.
-- Aggregate form data from all the steps for submission.
+- Aggregate form data from all the steps into a single object for submission.
-- Display any returned backend errors at the appropriate step.
+- Display any returned backend errors on the appropriate fields and also at the appropriate step.

 ## Creating a basic form

 First, let's create a basic form _without steps_ so we have content to work with.
-We'll organize the form into 3 sections — "Contact Info", "Organization Info", and "Application" — which will become the steps later.
+Our example will be a pretend application to receive a grant, so we'll organize the form into 3 sections — "Contact Info", "Organization Info", and "Application".

+These will become the full form steps later.
 We'll include a mix of validation rules for each input, and limit each section to 1 question for now until we have the full structure in place.
-Lastly, for the purposes of this guide, we'll output the Form data at the bottom:
+Lastly, for the purposes of this guide, we'll output the collected form data at the bottom of each example:

 <example
   :file="[
-    '/_content/examples/guides/multi-step-form/basic-form/example.vue',
-    '/_content/examples/guides/multi-step-form/styles.vue'
+    '/_content/examples/guides/multi-step-form/basic-form/example.vue'
   ]"
   :editable="true">
 </example>

 ## Breaking the form into sections

-Let's walk through breaking the form down into sections.
-We'll go step-by-step and show the result at the end of this section.
+Now that we have a defined structure let's break the form into distinct sections.

-Let's wrap each section of inputs with a [group](/inputs/group) (`<FormKit type="group" />`) so we can validate each group independently.
-FormKit groups are powerful because they are aware of the validation state of all their descendants (among many other features).
+To start, let's wrap each section of inputs with a [group](/inputs/group) (`<FormKit type="group" />`) so we can validate each group independently.
+FormKit groups are powerful because they are aware of the validation state of all their descendants without affecting the markup of your form.

 A group itself becomes valid when all its children (and their children) are valid:

 <client-only>